 We hold a weekly lab meeting on Thursday afternoons.

-Marco Brambilla is associate professor of social psychology and director of the Social Perception and Cognition Lab.
+Marco Brambilla is full professor of social psychology and director of the Social Perception and Cognition Lab.
 He received his MSc in Psychology from the University of Milano-Bicocca and his PhD in Social Psychology from the University of Bologna.
 He studies social cognition, specifically how we think about other people and groups.

 Simona Sacchi is full professor of social psychology at the University of Milano-Bicocca.
 She received her MSc in Psychology from the University of Padova and her PhD in Social Psychology from the University of Pavia.
 Dr. Sacchi’s research focuses on impression formation and moral reasoning.